openl2m/openl2m/docs/code/code_style.rst

 Code Style
 ==========

-We welcome add code additions, via Git Pull-Requests, or email, or whatever fashion works for you!
+We welcome code additions, via Git Pull-Requests, or email, or whatever fashion works for you!

-As of v2.4.8, we use *black* to enforce the code style.
+We use *black* to enforce the code style.
 For more details see https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html

 To document functions and classes, we use the Google comment style, see more at